AU-BCE-EE/course-modelling-2025/classes/04_02_sept/exercises/gills.md

 So, first, what is the smaller corresponding mass transfer coefficient value for these conditions?

-Second, how fast can oxygen diffuse in for these two scenarios?
+Second, how fast can oxygen move into the blood in for these two scenarios?
 Bulk oxygen concentration depends on temperature and consumption rate, but you may assume it is 10 mg L⁻¹, which might be the case for cool, clean water.
 In the blood, free oxygen rapidly reacts with hemoglobin, so you can assume the dissolved oxygen concentration is zero.